MRtrix3/cmdline-tutorial/docs/paths.rst

 This simply means: starting from the root folder (``/``), go into folder ``home``, then ``donald``, then ``data``, to find ``project``.
-This is an example of an absolute path, because the start point of the path (the root folder) has been specified within the filename.
-Thus, an absolute path must start with a forward slash - if it does not, it becomes a relative path, explained below.
+This is an example of an *absolute path*, because the start point of the path (the root folder) has been specified within the filename.
+Thus, an absolute path must start with a forward slash -- if it does not, it becomes a relative path, explained below.

 .. _wd: